snurse91/Custom-Responsive-Email-Template-/README.md

 # Custom Responsive-Email-Template-
 I created this email template using HTML and CSS.
-The email icon and buttons are clickable and will lead to my email template gig on fiverr.
+The email icon, house icon, and buttons are clickable and will lead to my email template gig on fiverr.